getml/getml.com/src/docs/install/uninstall.md

 ## Docker

-To remove the Docker image and volume defined in the `docker-compose.yml` file, you can follow these steps:
+To remove the resources defined in the `docker-compose.yml` file, you can follow these steps:

 ### Docker Image